synnaxlabs/synnax/docs/site/docs/rfc/1-220517-cesium-segment-storage.md

 reads and writes on small amounts of data.
 However, when it comes to high rate append only workloads, they do not scale as well as one might hope.
-Pebbles' own [benchmarks](https://cockroachdb.github.io/pebble/) show a maximum write throughput of (approximately) 170,000 samples per second, far below Arya Core's throughput of 6 million values per second.
+Pebbles' own [benchmarks](https://cockroachdb.github.io/pebble/) show a maximum write throughput of (approximately) 170,000 samples per second, far below synnax Core's throughput of 6 million values per second.
 An elastic throughput in the range several hundreds of millions of values per second is reasonable for append only writes to an SSD.